Skip to main content

 Aniruddha sat down on a bench in the courtyard as Kaki introduced him to her daughter and son-in-law.

 "They are here for the Ashtamangala too.
-As soon as she heard Bondita was coming she delayed her coming here by a day too."
+As soon as she heard Bondita was coming, she delayed her coming here by a day too."
 Kaki smiled as Bondita went to hug her cousin.
 She felt relieved that her cousin seemed happy.
-Aniruddha eyed the man who folded his hands in courtesy making him do the same.
+Aniruddha eyed the man who folded his hands in courtesy, making him do the same.
 He was barely eighteen.
-He wore a gold chain and rings on his finger almost as if to show off.
+He wore a gold chain and rings on his fingers, almost as if to show off.
 He also noticed how this young man was eyeing his car and his pantaloons.

 "Stop running.
 The saree is falling off your head.
-Do you have no shyness in front of your husband or Jamaibabu?"
+Are you not shy in front of your husband or Jamaibabu?"
 Aniruddha heard Pishima whisper after Bondita.
-He glanced over his shoulders and saw Pishima walk up to her and pull the saree over her head, as her newly married cousin followed in slow measured steps.
+He glanced over his shoulder and saw Pishima walk up to her and pull the saree over her head, as her newly married cousin followed in slow, measured steps.
 It made him smile faintly.

 Sumati walked out with a plate of fruits and sweets for him and a glass of water.
 She sat down with the hand fan and called for Bondita.